paulasquin/room_classification_get_datasets/README.md

 You can use [image_processing.py](image_processing.py) in order to :
 \- **Remove blank-like images** with the argument _--blank_.
 The most common bug is almost no data in the extracted room.
 This bug mainly comes from the Matterport Dataset where rooms are not well bounded.
 Thus, resulting maps will be empty, or almost empty.
 To detect this bug, we check the size of the jpg image : if its size is under 3ko, the image is deleted.
-You may want to choose your own size value, especially if you are choosing to change the maps resolution.
+You may want to choose your own size value, especially if you are choosing to change the maps resolutions.

 \- **Clean the dataset** with the argument _--clean_.
 We already have made some hand cleaning in our datasets.
-Then, we exported the name of the lefting rooms in the [clean_dataset.txt](clean_dataset.txt) file.
+Then, we exported the name of the remaining rooms in the [clean_dataset.txt](clean_dataset.txt) file.
-Using the _--clean_ argument, the programm will run --blank, then will remove every map extracted from rooms not indicated in [clean_dataset.txt](clean_dataset.txt).
+Using the _--clean_ argument, the program will run --blank, then will remove every map extracted from rooms not indicated in [clean_dataset.txt](clean_dataset.txt).

 \- **Generate [clean_dataset.txt](clean_dataset.txt)** with the argument _--make_clean_dataset_.
 If you end up with a dataset well cleaned for your usage, you can run the _make\_clean\_dataset_ argument to generate your own [clean_dataset.txt](clean_dataset.txt).

 \- **Augment the dataset** with the argument _--augment_.
 You can generate map augmentations using this argument.
-Your dataset will end up with the 4 rotations of each maps and a vertical and horizontal mirror-flip of the original map.
+Your dataset will end up with the 4 rotations of each map and a vertical and horizontal mirror-flip of the original map.
 An augmentation allows the model to better extract new features or generalizations.
 Yet, the augmentation process may lead to [overfitting](https://en.wikipedia.org/wiki/Overfitting).
 To prevent this phenomenon, we will have to check our model training graphs.
 The _validation accuracy_ should never decrease.

-Be carefull, the order maters when you enter arguments calling [image_processing.py](image_processing.py).
+Be careful, the order maters when you enter arguments calling [image_processing.py](image_processing.py).
 You want to clean the dataset before augmenting it.
 In order to one-shot this part, just run :
 ```
 sudo python3 image_processing.py --clean --augment